signet-marigold/pluvio-flake/README.md

-A nix package manager flake of my app [Pluvio](https://github.com/signet-marigold/Pluvio)
+A nix flake for building [Pluvio](https://github.com/signet-marigold/Pluvio)

 To test this flake on your system, use the command: